 A normal spirometry trace is shown in Figure 1.
 A typical spirometry tracing from a patient with COPD is shown in Figure 2.

-A diagnosis of airflow obstruction can be made if the FEV1/FVC ratio is <0.7 (i.e. <70%).
+A diagnosis of airflow obstruction can be made if the FEV_1 / forced vital capacity (FVC) ratio is <0.7 (i.e., <70%).